 Whilst having a fraction of the value, the British beer industry is growing and the wine industry isn't far behind.
-However, plenty of unused beer had to be destroyed as pubs and clubs faced lockdown due to coronavirus, with HMRC changing the rules on how to get rid of surplus alcohol.
 The EU only makes up a small proportion of the overseas market, so makers are less concerned with Brexit.
 China and India are the largest growth areas, increasing by 500% and 417% respectively in 2016.
 Traditional British drinks are also finding new audiences; pub staple Newcastle Brown Ale has been rebranded in the US as Newcastle and is a popular and fashionable choice with younger drinkers, for example.
 When it comes to the heritage and renown of vineyards in Europe, the US and Australia, the UK may struggle to compete, but changes to the climate are making British vineyards more competitive, while elsewhere they are facing greater risks from extreme weather.
 In addition, traditional British tipples such as whisky and gin are considered premium products abroad.